kyverno/policies/README.md

 * String values do not need to be quoted nor do values which contain JMESPath expressions such as `{{request.operation}}`.
 The exception is if a field's value is *only* such an expression.
 In those cases, the JMESPath expression needs to be double quoted.

 * Create the `artifacthub-pkg.yml` file in the same directory as your policy.
-See the Artifact Hub section below for more details on its contents:
+See the Artifact Hub section below for more details on its contents.

+* A dedicated folder must be created for each policy.

+* The folder must be named the same as the policy.

+* Use dashes for folder name and policy name instead of underscores.

 Once your policy is written within these guidelines and tested, please open a standard PR against the `main` branch of kyverno/policies.
 In order for a policy to make it to the website's [policies page](https://kyverno.io/policies/), it must first be committed to the `main` branch in this repo.
 Following that, an administrator will render these policies to produce Markdown files in a second PR.
 You do not need to worry about this process, however.